azdavis/azdavis.net/posts/en/lambda-cube.md

 Many programming languages have both terms and types.
 Terms are also sometimes called expressions.

-Roughly speaking, terms, like `is_zero(3)`, denote the data being manipulated, while types, like `Int` or `Bool`, describe what operations are permitted on terms.
+Roughly speaking, terms, like `3` or `true`, denote the data being manipulated, while types, like `Int` or `Bool`, describe what operations are permitted on terms.

 For instance, if you have a term of type `Int`, you might be able to do things like add or subtract with other `Int`s.
-And if you have a term of type `Bool`, you could do things like negate it or use it to branch with an `if` construct.
+And if you have a term of type `Bool` (aka `true` or `false`), you could do things like negate it or use it to branch with an `if` construct.

-Common in most programming languages are functions like `is_zero`, to which one may pass a term and get back a term.
+Common in most programming languages are functions, to which one may pass a term and get back a term.
+For instance, we could define the function `is_zero`, which takes an term of type `Int` and returns a term of type `Bool`.

 Given the existence of both types and terms, though, we can consider four distinct varieties of function: